jvcasillas/LaTeX-IPA/README.md

 Ex. vowel-tense-high-front-unrounded.sublime-snippet = [i]

 ### Tab triggers
-There are three main groups:
+There are 6 main groups:
 **Diacritics**: type "diac" + tab
 **Vowels**: type "vowel" + tab
+Consonants are divided into four subcategories:
+**Fricatives** type "fric" + tab
-**Consontants**: type "cons" + tab
+**Affricates** type "affr" + tab

-Consonants also have two subcategories:
 **Liquids**: type "liquid" + tab
 **Nasals**: type "nasal" + tab

 ### Notes
 As of now (10/19/2013), I have only included the symbols that I use the most in English and Spanish.
 I will continue adding to the repository over time.
-Specifically, I plan to change the "cons" tab trigger and use the mode of articulation to divide groups.
+It should be noted that the consonants do not include all categories (i.e. stops).
+This is because they are not represented by unsual symbols in IPA.